icsob2025/icsob2025.github.io/program/index.md

             <li>Mentor teams meet each PhD student (30 min each)</li>
             <li>Panel of all mentors with Jan as facilitator (starts 16:30)</li>
           </ul>
-          <p class="note">Time for hotel check-in and transfer to Markthalle Stuttgart (self-organized) ahead of reception.</p>
+          <p class="note">Time for hotel check-in and transfer to Restaurant Empore, Markthalle Stuttgart (self-organized) ahead of reception.</p>
         </div>
       </details>